 This is one of the reasons I love to write hotel reviews as we have booked, we have stayed and we can hopefully provide some impartial insight for any potential future travellers.

-When booking a hotel for Stockholm I have to say that we were incredibly unorganised.
+When booking a hotel for visiting Stockholm in Sweden I have to say that we were incredibly unorganised.
 We tend to look at hotels shortly after booking flights, swept up in the excitement of some time away but for some reason, we booked our hotel in the city only a week or so in advance.
 Luckily we were visiting over winter and didn’t foresee any issues in doing this for the dates that we were travelling but I would advise booking at least a couple of weeks beforehand to avoid disappointment.

 As we have come to expect from our Scandinavian friends, the styling was key.
 Everywhere you looked the hotels were so stylish; contemporary and modern but with a laid back more traditional feel.
 Where no one of any age or gender would feel out of place yet there were different aspects on offer to suit and appeal to all tastes.

 After looking through many of the hotels available we chose to book the Mornington Hotel Stockholm which is based in the popular Östermalm district in Stockholm city and we chose the hotel mainly for this location.

 We felt that this would be a good centre point for us as it was close to the Östermalmstorg metro station which is only 150 yards walk away and could connect us with different areas, it was within walking distance of shops, parks and restaurants yet slightly away from the tourist hotspots such as Normmalm, Gamla Stan and Södermalm.